-Primers come in all kinds of forms, so you can choose the best drugstore primer for you by considering your needs.
-They can blur pores, give your skin a glow, mattify oils, hydrate the skin, or increase the wear time of your foundation, although unfortunately, it’s not always the case that one primer can do it all.
+Primers come in multiple formulas suited for all skin types to blur pores, give your skin a glow, mattify oils, hydrate the skin, or increase the wear time of your foundation.
+However and unfortunately, it’s not always the case that one primer can do it all.
 That’s why we’ve selected the best drugstore primers for every need and effect, so you can find the one that’ll suit you best.
 We also added a few tips for choosing the right primer for your needs!

 Best Drugstore Primers Overview